Continuity of Functional Transducers: A Profinite Study of Rational Functions: Preliminaries

 With $w \in A^*$, let $t_1t_2\cdots t_{|w|} \in \delta^*$ be an accepting path for $w$, starting in a state $q \in I$ and ending in some $q' \in F$.
 The output of this path is $\lambda(q)\mu(t_1)\mu(t_2)\cdots\mu(t_n)\rho(q')$, and we write $\tau(w)$ for the set of outputs of such paths.
 We use $\tau$ for both the transducer and its associated partial function from $A^*$ to subsets of $B^*$.
 Relations of the form $\{(u, v) \mid v \in \tau(u)\}$ are called \emph{rational relations}.

 The transducer $\tau$ is \emph{unambiguous} if there is at most one accepting path for each word.
 In that case $\Tif{\tau, q, q'}$ is also an unambiguous transducer for any states $q, q'$.
-When $\tau$ is unambiguous, it realizes a word-to-word function: the set of functions computed by unambiguous transducers is the set of \emph{rational functions}.
-Further restricting, if the underlying automaton is deterministic, we say that $\tau$ is \emph{subsequential}.
-If $\tau$ is a finite union of subsequential rational functions of disjoint domains, we say that $\tau$ is \emph{plurisubsequential}.
+When $\tau$ is unambiguous, it realizes a (partial) word-to-word function: the set of functions computed by unambiguous transducers is the set of \emph{rational functions}.
+Further restricting, if the underlying automaton is deterministic, we say that $\tau$ is a \emph{subsequential} transducer.
+If $\tau$ is a finite union of subsequential transducers of disjoint domains, we say that $\tau$ is \emph{plurisubsequential}.